 Conflict resolution, also known as Dispute Resolution, is a formal process you can go through if you disagree with the school.

-These are the Dispute Resolution steps:
+These are the Dispute Resolution options:

 - Meet with the school again to discuss the disagreement